cuzfrog/WebDriverServ/README.md

 How to kill server:

-1.exit sbt  or  re-stop  will tell sbt-revolver to kill the jvm.(Use hook to terminate driver process) 2.from client call shutdownServer().
+1.exit sbt  or  re-stop  will tell sbt-revolver to kill the jvm.
+(Driver process will not be killed, shutdown hook not working.)

+2.call client shutdownServer() (Recommended).

 #####Client code: